-- a.
-Amounts owed by related parties consist of current and noncurrent receivables and deposits. - b.
+- Amounts owed by related parties consist of current and noncurrent receivables and deposits. - b.
 Amounts owed to related parties consist of trade payables and management fees. - c.
-The amounts owed to associate of the Parent Company include interest bearing loans to Bank of Commerce (BOC) presented as part of "Notes Payable" account in the consolidated statements of financial position.
+The amounts owed to associate of the Intermediate Parent Company include interest bearing loans to Bank of Commerce (BOC) presented as part of "Notes Payable" account in the consolidated statements of financial position. - d.
+Interest income from amounts owed by TSML, recognized in the consolidated statements of income, amounted to P15,849, P10,572 and P21,785 as of September 30 and June 30, 2018 and December 31, 2017, respectively.

-4. Basic and Diluted Earnings Per Share (EPS)
+5. Basic and Diluted Earnings Per Share (EPS)